elisabankl/Bachelor-thesis---Topic-Modelling-in-R/20Newsgroups-from-directory.md

 corpus = VCorpus(corpus_source)
 ```

-remove the ‘’From:’ tags from the documents, to remove information that
+Remove the ‘’From:’ tags from the documents, to remove information that
 might the newsgroups.

 ``` r